Engineer's Lifelong Dream of Becoming an Astronaut Comes True

 Before coming to UC San Diego, Kulin was a Fulbright Scholar in Italy and earned a bachelor’s in mechanical engineering from the University of Denver.
 A native of Alaska, he has experience as a commercial fisherman.
 Kulin’s parents, Stephen and Karen, still live in Anchorage.
 He is the youngest of three siblings.

 After their training, Kulin and his fellow astronauts could be assigned to missions on the International Space Station; launch from American soil on spacecraft built by commercial companies, including Space X; and launch on deep space mission on NASA’s new Orion spacecraft.
-Incidentally, a company founded by UC San Diego engineering alumnus Robert Kolozs – San Diego Composites – manufactures and tests more than 1000 parts for Orion.
+Incidentally, San Diego Composites, a company where UC San Diego engineering alumnus Robert Kolozs is president, manufactures and tests more than 1000 parts for Orion.